pikadragonelse/Chat-assignment/README.md

 - Ensure **good UI/UX design**:
   - Messages should be **easily readable** with distinct styling for sender & receiver.
   - The chat input should be **intuitive to use**, with proper focus handling.
-  - The UI should be **visually appealing** and follow basic design principles (spacing, colors, typography).

 ## **Optional Features (Bonus Points):**

 - Use **any styling approach** (or none).
 Options: Tailwind, MUI, Styled Components, etc.
 - Write **a couple of tests**—2 or 3 should be enough.
 No need for full test coverage.
-- **Performance Optimization:**
-  - Use **React.memo, useCallback** to prevent unnecessary re-renders.
+- **State Management (Optional, if needed):**
-  - Efficient state management using **React Context, Zustand, or Redux Toolkit**, depending on the complexity of the app.
+  - Use **React Context, Zustand, or Redux Toolkit** if managing chat state becomes complex (e.g., handling active conversations, message caching).

 ## **Server / API**

-- The server application is available at http://localhost:4000/api when you run `pnpm start`.
+- The server application is available at `http://localhost:4000/api` when you run `pnpm start`.
 - **Real-time communication is powered by [Socket.io](https://socket.io/), and the frontend must connect to this server using Socket.io (not WebSocket API).**
 - Please see the [API docs here](./server/README.md).

-## Submitting your solution
+## **Submitting Your Solution**

 1. **Source Code:**

-   - Provide the link to your **public GitHub repository** containing all source code files for the **frontend of the Chat App**.
+   - Provide a public GitHub repository with all frontend source code.
-   - This should include:
+   - Your submission should include:
      - All **React and TypeScript files** (for the frontend).
      - Any **assets, configurations, and dependencies** required to run the application.
    - The backend is already provided, so candidates only need to implement the frontend.

-2. **Live Link (Optional):** Optionally, you can deploy the website on a hosting platform and provide the live link.
-This will allow the reviewers to interact with the application directly.
+2. **Live Link (Optional):**
+   - You can deploy the website on a hosting platform (e.g., Vercel, Netlify) and provide the live link.
+   - This allows reviewers to test your application directly.

 ### **Using AI Tools (Encouraged!)**